Why Native Webflow RSS Feeds Only Show Summaries

 Introduction

 RSS feeds are commonly used to distribute website content to newsletters, RSS readers, and external platforms.
-Webflow CMS automatically generates RSS feeds for CMS collections, making it easy to publish updates to subscribers.

-This behavior can be confusing if you expect RSS subscribers to receive the full article body.
-In this article, we’ll explain why native Webflow RSS feeds behave this way and what options are available if you need full-content feeds.
+In this article, we’ll explain why this happens and what options are available if you need full-content RSS feeds.

 How Webflow RSS Feeds Work